Our purpose is to encourage children to communicate across borders, and to understand the potential of friendships that can be made across the world.

 Les Puces makes language learning fun by using music, dance, listening to stories, making things and doing worksheets.
 The four parts of the class utilise the four main ways of learning:

-By Rote - learning by repetition
+By rote - learning by repetition

-Rhyme and Music - learning through songs
+Rhyme and music - learning through songs

-Make It Project - putting the language into practise
+Practical project - putting the language into practise

 Storytelling - learning by hearing a story repeated

 There's nothing amazing about this so far though!
 In fact, it would be difficult to teach without using these accepted methods.
 Whilst teaching English to French children, Mandie saw that although we all learn in the same way, a child may be stronger in one method and find that part of the class easiest to comprehend.
 Take for example a class where the children listen to a story ... say "Cinderella", and then sing the song "Somewhere over the rainbow".
 The child who learns best through singing would pick up the rainbow vocabulary but the story may be completely lost on him/her.
 We create everything in-house, we expand these learning methods so that we encompass each of them in the same subject or module.
 Here's an example from our My Family module:

 So you can see that now the children are repeating family vocabulary, singing about families, doing family worksheets, hearing the story and of course, doing a practical task of making a 'tree of love' project to play with and continue the learning away from the class.
 A child that learns best through rhyme and song now has the same vocabulary reinforced through all of the other methods.